pizzadotdoggo/pizzadotdoggo/README.md

   <summary>☆Important!!☆</summary>

-  ★ I may not respond, sometimes I prefer not to type!
+  ★ I may not respond, but I will INT!
+Sometimes I prefer not to type!

   ★ I am neurodivergent and sometimes don't understand social cues or just stuff in general, please me patient with me!